ocp guinea pig guide tablet mockup

 Guinea pig families are complicated, but they don’t have to be.

-This article will provide you with all of the information about guinea pig birth, including when to separate the family from one another and what to do following the birth of new guinea pups.
+This article will provide you with all of the information about guinea pig birth, including when to separate the guinea pigs from one another and what to do following the birth of new guinea pig pups.

 Removing Guinea Pigs After Birth